 Of those suspects who have developed an interest in the product will be a further subset who, following their exploration of the product, develop a desire for it.
 These people are known as prospects.

 At this stage prospects have a clear desire for the product, good or service and would like to acquire it.
-They may still have some barriers to overcome in their decision making process, such as price or friction in transactions, but they are broadly ready to be converted into customers.
+They may still have some barriers to overcome in their decision making process.
+These barriers could include price or friction in transactions, but they are broadly ready to be converted into customers.